selahattinzava/F16-Dynamic-Modelling/README.md

 ## 🔧 Project Description

-The simulation aims to capture the longitudinal dynamics of the F-16 using realistic aerodynamic and propulsion data derived from the NASA report.
+The simulation aims to capture the 6 degree of freedom dynamics of the F-16 using realistic aerodynamic and propulsion data derived from the NASA report.
 The data is provided in `.mat` files, which must be loaded before running the model.

 > ⚠️ **Note:** Pitch control need an update.